miquido/Aegithalos/README.md

 }
 ```

-You can use it to apply same satup whenever it is needed.
+You can use it to apply same setup whenever it is needed.
 You can also prepare multiple styles depending on some state that can be applied on that state changes.

 ```swift
 let labelAfterSetup = labelSetup(appliedOn: UILabel())